Siri Sande

-Siri Sande (born 27 September 1943) is a Professor Emerita of Archaeology.
+Siri Sande (born 27 September 1943) is a Norwegian Professor Emerita of Archaeology.
 She specialises in Roman material culture, specifically late antique culture and visual art.

 Education

 Sande studied classical archaeology, art history, and classical languages at the University of Oslo.
 In 1972, the University of Oslo awarded her an MA in classical archaeology.
 Her MA dissertation focused on Roman portraits in the sixth century CE.